VernonGrant/gnu-c-language-manual/markdown/Recursive-Fibonacci.md

     *recursive call*.
 These are valid in C, and quite common.

     The `fib` function would not be useful if it didn't return.
-Thus, recursive definitions, to be of any use, must avoid infinite recursion.
+Thus, recursive definitions, to be of any use, must avoid *infinite recursion*.

     This function definition prevents infinite recursion by specially handling the case where `n` is two or less.
 Thus the maximum depth